drgcms/drg-cms/README.md

 # DrgCms

 DRG CMS is content management system build on strong foundations of Ruby on Rails and Mongo DB.
-It uses single (cmsedit) controller for data entry and specialy crafted forms system for defining data entry fields.
-It has user friendly role based access system built-in and is highly extendable with help of Ruby on Rails plugin system.
+It uses single (cmsedit) controller together with specialy crafted forms system for data entry.
+It has built-in user friendly role based access system and it can be easly extended with help of Ruby on Rails plugin system.

-DRG CMS can be used for rapid building of complex, data-entry intensive web sites or building your private Intranet sites.
+DRG CMS can be used for rapid building of complex, data-entry intensive web sites as well as building your private Intranet applications.

 Project Tracking
 ----------------